We’re used to seeing many mixed dogs, especially those from Beagles, Corgis, Aussies, and other purebred dogs.

 When you put a Border Collie next to a Dachshund, you’ll notice the apparent size and body shape difference, which is why their offspring is so unique-looking.

-Sadly, because of the Doxie’s elongated body, these puppies are prone to many health problems, especially with their back and legs, so make sure your Border Weenie is tested to be aware of any health issues.
+Sadly, because of their elongated bodies, Doxie puppies are prone to many health problems, especially with their backs and legs.
+Therefore, ensure your Border Weenie is tested to be aware of any health issues.

 As for the temperament, this cross will be an active dog that shows love to the whole family.
-If you give them love in return, as well as proper training and enough exercise, living with these spunky pups, will be nothing short of wonderful.
+If you give them love in return, proper training, and enough exercise, living with these spunky pups will be nothing short of wonderful.

 Meet the parent breeds

-Just like other crossbreed puppies, it’s hard to predict what the puppy will look like and who it will take after.
-Even personality and temperament traits aren’t certain with the Border Collie-Dachshund mix.
+Like other crossbreed puppies, it’s hard to predict what the puppy will look like and who it will take after.
+Even personality and temperament traits aren’t guaranteed with the Border Collie-Dachshund mix.

 Border Collie

-The Border Collie was originally bred to be a herding or working dog sometime in the late 19th century along the Anglo-Scottish border.
+The Border Collie was originally bred as a herding or working dog sometime in the late 19th century along the Anglo-Scottish border.

-Border Collies were mostly used to herd sheep, using their athleticism, energy, and intense stare to keep the sheep in order.
+Border Collies were mostly used to herd sheep, using their athleticism, energy, and intense stare to keep them in order.

-When it comes to their temperament, Border Collies are smart, obedient, and tenacious.
-Thanks to their intelligence, these pups learn quickly, but it’s important to keep them mentally stimulated.
+Regarding their temperament, Border Collies are intelligent, obedient, and tenacious.
+Thanks to their intelligence, these pups learn quickly, but keeping them mentally stimulated is essential.

 Dachshund

-The Dachshund, Doxie, or Weiner dog is an old dog breed.
-They were originally bred in Germany some centuries ago.
+The Dachshund, Doxie, or Weiner dog is an old breed.
+It was initially bred in Germany some centuries ago.

 Their elongated body allowed them to chase rats and rodents out of their underground dens.

-Besides being so brave and such good barkers, Doxies were also fierce and loud, always ready to confront unwanted creatures.
+Besides being brave and good barkers, Doxies were fierce and loud, always ready to confront unwanted creatures.

-Their hunting days are long gone.
-Today, Dachshunds are beloved family dogs ready to fit into any family.
+Dachshunds’ hunting days are long gone.
+Today, They are beloved family dogs ready to fit into any family.

 General appearance

-A Border Collie-Dachshund mix can resemble either the Border Collie, the Dachshund, or even both parents.
-The parent breeds are very different dogs, so the puppy’s appearance will vary from one puppy to another.
-There really isn’t any breed standard when it comes to mixed-breed dogs.
+A Border Collie-Dachshund mix can resemble either the Border Collie, the Dachshund, or both parents.
+Because the parent breeds are very different dogs, the puppy’s appearance will vary from one puppy to another.
+There isn’t any breed standard for mixed-breed dogs.

 Even the size, height, and coat characteristics are left to chance and the dominant genes.

-Even though we don’t know precisely how Border Collie-Dachshund mix puppies will look, we still can get a general idea of the characteristics a puppy could inherit if we study both parent breeds separately.
+Even though we don’t know precisely how Border Collie-Dachshund mix puppies will look, if we study both parent breeds separately, we can still get a general idea of the characteristics a puppy could inherit.

 As far as stature goes, the Doxie genes are more dominant.
 A Border Weenie will, most likely, inherit the Doxie’s little legs and small body.